Lizhi-sjtu/DRL-code-pytorch/9.PPO-discrete-RNN/README.md

 # PPO-discrete + RNN
-This is a concise Pytorch implementation of PPO+RNN(GRU/LSTM) on discrete action space with 10 tricks.<br />
+This is a concise Pytorch implementation of PPO+RNN(GRU/LSTM) on discrete action space.<br />

 ## How to use my code?